The Courage to Live with Uncertainty

 For each of us there are milestones on our spiritual journey that change the direction of our life and set us on a new path.
-For me one such moment came when I was a rabbinical student at Jews’ College and thus had the privilege of studying with one of the great rabbinic scholars of our time, Rabbi Dr Nachum Rabinovitch.
+For me one such moment came when I was a rabbinical student at Jews’ College and thus had the privilege of studying with one of the great rabbinic scholars of our time, Rabbi Dr. Nachum Rabinovitch, zt”l.

-He was, and is, a giant: one the most profound Maimonidean scholars of the modern age, equally at home with virtually every secular discipline as with the entire rabbinic literature, and one of the boldest and independent of poskim, as his several published volumes of Responsa show.
+He was a giant: one the most profound Maimonidean scholars of the modern age, equally at home with virtually every secular discipline as with the entire rabbinic literature, and one of the boldest and most independent of poskim, as his several published volumes of Responsa show.
 He also showed what it was to have spiritual and intellectual courage, and that in our time has proved, sadly, all too rare.

 The moral Rabbi Rabinovitch drew – indeed the only one possible – was that when it comes to rebuilding a shattered world, you do not wait for permission.
 God gives us permission.
 He expects us to go on ahead.

 This was, of course, part of an ancient tradition, mentioned by Rashi in his commentary (to Gen. 6:9), and central to the Sages’ understanding of why God began the Jewish people not with Noah but with Abraham.
 Noah, says the Torah, “walked with God” (6:9).
 But God said to Abraham, “Walk on ahead of Me” (Gen. 17:1).
 So the point was not new, but the drama and power of the Midrash were stunning.